abcnorio/aas-mult/Readme.md

 0.000 0.000 0.000 0.000 0.000 0.000 0.000 0.000 0.000
 ```

 We could increase the sample size to infinity and the values which are zero won't appear a single time.
 This is pretty nice for our purposes here.
-This can be plotted and will look different from the previous plot that covered a wider possibility space.
+This can be plotted and will look different from the previous plot that covered a wider possibility space but never excluded a single value.

 ```R
 zeros <- names(cdv.normtrunc)[which(cdv.normtrunc == 0)]